 Nippers Volunteer Roles

-Parent involvement is what makes Nippers happen.
-Many hands really do make light work, with approx. 400 nippers and approx. 300 volunteer opportunities if each family volunteers just once across the program it will be easy!
+Parent involvement is what makes Nippers happen and many hands really do make light work.
+With approximately 400 nippers and 500 volunteer opportunities, if each family volunteers once for a high involvement role, or twice (where possible) for a medium or low involvement role across the program, it will be easy!

 Here are the different ways you can contribute to a fabulous Nippers program.